 But what would have Company how can Brockhaus do that to prevent that?
-The answer is simple, at least in theory: to rethink and redefine one's own vision.
-The traditional motto "A Brockhaus in every living room" has served the brand for a long time, but lost relevance in the emerging Internet age.
-A more contemporary vision a la "Making knowledge accessible to everyone!"
-The company might have had the idea much earlier to reposition itself and initiate the (first) 2015 transformation "from knowledge to education provider".
+The answer is simple, at least in theory: to reconsider and redefine your own vision.
+The traditional motto "A Brockhaus in every living room" has served the brand for a long time, but has lost relevance in the emerging Internet age.
+A more timely vision á la "Making knowledge accessible to everyone!"
+Might have given the company the idea to reposition itself much earlier and initiate the (first) 2015 transformation "from knowledge provider to education provider".

-Often companies lack a certain openness to new things in order to develop these visions.
-The communication strategist and author Kerstin Hoffmann once said it aptly, albeit drastically, in a video interview: "I always tell my customers: you do not have to worry about digital change, that's the good news. if you do not, you will be (entrepreneurially) dead in five years. " The answer to the question of how digitalisation can be addressed is also provided by the establishment of an "open mindset" in the company.
+Often companies lack a certain openness to innovation in order to develop these visions.
+The communication strategist and author Kerstin Hoffmann once said it aptly, albeit drastically, in a video interview: "I always tell my customers: you do not have to worry about digital change, that's the good news.
+The bad news: if you do not do that, you'll be dead (entrepreneurial) in five years. " It also provides the answer to the question of how digitalisation can be counteracted: the establishment of an "open mindset" in the company.

 But how do you open up to new trends as a manager, managing director or employee?
 The implementation of an innovation team within the company can help.
 The purpose of this unit is to provide constructive answers and suggestions on the subject of digitization and to develop new ideas, even if they may not be directly integrated into existing company structures or business models.

-In this way, hotel chains could have realized very early on that the Share Economy will have an impact on their own industry as well, and that they will be able to develop a new, matching vision - "accommodation in all locations" - as soon as Airbnb's private lettings first appear.
+In this way, hotel chains could have realized very early on that the share economy will have an impact on their own industry as well, and will be able to develop a new, matching vision - "accommodation in all locations" - as soon as Airbnb's private lettings first emerge.
 The professional mediation of hotel rooms and private rooms from a single source would have been the consistent response of the industry to an emerging trend.
-Or classic video stores could have taken an example of Netflix, which in its early days sent DVDs and BluRays on a subscription basis in the US and later developed the streaming service.
+Or classic video stores could have taken an example from Netflix, which in its early days sent DVDs and BluRays on a subscription basis in the US and only later developed the streaming service.
 The long-established video rental chain Blockbuster has recognized the signs of the times too late and was ultimately pushed out of the market by Netflix in the US.

 Digitization as added value